 First, I'll have to say that Grayson is my most darling charity, in no small part because we got our Krissie from them.
 Here are way too many links about them.
 They are struggling very badly right now.

-Grayson on Petfinder http://www.petfinder.com/shelters/KY103.h
+Grayson on Petfinder http://www.petfinder.com/shelters/KY103.html

 Grayson's Own Page http://www.graysonhumane.org

-Grayson Group Page on Facebook http://www.facebook.com/group.php?gid=10
+Grayson Group Page on Facebook http://www.facebook.com/group.php?gid=107652239194&ref=ts

-Grayson Fan Page on Facebook http://www.facebook.com/pages/Grayson-Co
+Grayson Fan Page on Facebook http://www.facebook.com/pages/Grayson-County-Humane-Society-SPCA/139769054534

 Grayson Causes Page http://www.causes.com/causes/356568

-Grayson's MySpace http://www.myspace.com/graysoncountyhuma
+Grayson's MySpace http://www.myspace.com/graysoncountyhumane

 And even Twitter! http://twitter.com/GraysonHumane